jhudsl/Documentation_and_Usability/docs/coursera/03-lessons_from_user_designers.md

 - Highly educated in their specific research topic.
 - Skilled at picking up new information.
-- Unlikely to have much experience in programming; may be uncomfortable with using command line.
+- Unlikely to have extensive experience in programming; may be uncomfortable with using command line.
 - If they do have experience programming, it's likely been from informal and self-taught learning.
 - Like many professionals, likely to feel time pressure from deadlines.